Photos, technical information; repairs.

 Calipers, Pads and Rebuilt Kits: As noted, the Brembo caliper on my GT2 is Brembo This caliper has 32 mm opposed pistons; is the same

-Brembo type F05, and it is actually what is called a
+Brembo type F05.
+It is what is called a RIGHT caliper,

-the caliper bleeder valve has been ground down.
-That
+15" EML wheel, the caliper bleeder valve has been ground

-makes it unusable for proper bleeding, so a proper
+down shorter.
+That makes it unusable for fitting a hose for

-valve is a standard 6 mm threaded type but with
+The bleeder valve is a standard 6 mm threaded type but

 I am going to try, perhaps modify (I got TWO just for